GChristensen/enso-portable/readme.md

 >>>* switch wireless - turn wireless radio on/off

 >>>* wan reconnect - reconnect the ppoe daemon (may be useful to get a new IP from a dynamic pool)

-#### Dependencies

-* Abbyy Lingvo dictionary software (optional)

-#### Known Issues

-* The trigger key will not show the command line if Windows Taskbar or Windows Task Manager is under the focus (use the `capslock toggle' command to flip CAPSLOCK state if it's wrong).
-Enso also may spontaneously stuck if some system event that grabs focus is triggered.
-* Some AV tools may consider `run-enso.exe' as a potentially unwanted program.
-These are false-positive claims since the launcher uses API needed to run other programs.

 #### Change Log
 [full changelog](changelog.txt)